risingwavelabs/risingwave-docs-legacy/docs/sql/sql-data-types.md

 :::note

-Scientific notation (e.g., 1e6, 1.25e5, and 1e-4) is supported in SELECT and INSERT queries.
+Scientific notation (e.g., 1e6, 1.25e5, and 1e-4) is supported in SELECT and INSERT statements.

 :::